Beto O'Rourke Supporters Encouraged To Reuse Campaign Signs For 2020

-Supporters of Democratic congressmen Beto O’Rourke are being encouraged by a local Texas Democratic party to recycle their campaign signs from the midterm elections for a potential 2020 run, Fox News reported.
+Supporters of Democratic congressmen Beto O’Rourke are being encouraged by a local Texas Democratic party office to recycle their campaign signs from the midterm elections for a potential 2020 run, Fox News reported.

 The Travis County Democratic Party has been selling stickers to make the proper edits to supporters’ “Beto for Senate” signs, changing them to instead read “Beto for 2020.”
-The Party is selling them in sets of two–one for both sides of the sign–for $10 a pop, and have designed stickers to fit both the cardstock or plastic versions of the campaign paraphernalia.
+The party is selling them in sets of two — one for both sides of the sign — for $10 a pop, and have designed stickers to fit both the cardstock and plastic versions of the campaign paraphernalia.

-“Upgrade your Beto sign and let him know we’re ready for his next campaign–whatever it is!” the party captioned their social media advertisements for the adhesives, which shows a photo of the stickers and the words “Good Democrats Recycle!”
+“Upgrade your Beto sign and let him know we’re ready for his next campaign — whatever it is!” the party captioned their social media advertisements for the adhesives, which shows a photo of the stickers and the words “Good Democrats Recycle!”

 “RESIST.
 REUSE.
 RECLAIM AMERICA!” it added.